 Additionally, I’m a mental health advocate and published author.
 I have worked with the media on a number of occasions on the subject of mental health and illness in both local and national TV, radio, newspaper and magazine capacity.
 A significant part of my advocacy work is the 4 years I spent writing a blog centred on my mental health, called Believe.
 Whilst Believe is no longer online, my work on there was published in book form, and I have a new blog over on my personal website.

 I live in Huntingdon with my husband, who is a keen and experienced climber, hillwalker and highly-talented Ninja Warrior competitor – so much so we have our own garage (sorry, GYM) of doom full of impossible obstacles.
-He is currently celebrating no less than five 1st place finishes in Ninja competitions around the UK and has had his place on primetime Saturday night TV, competing on the TV show itself (in series 3 aired in 2017, and the latest series due to air in 2019).
+He is the holder of no less than six 1st place finishes in Ninja competitions around the UK and has had his place on primetime Saturday night TV, competing on the Ninja Warrior UK ITV show itself (in series 3 aired in 2017 he missed out on the final by 0.3 seconds; he came in the top 3 in the finals in series 5 aired in 2019).
+He also represented the UK as part of Team UK in Team Ninja Warrior Germany: 4 Nations Special.

-Photography and reading are my other main passions in life.
-In photography, my subjects are very varied and include everything from abstract to animals, landscapes to seasonal, floral to food.
-I am very much an enthusiastic amateur, and I had one exhibition this Summer, but I am hoping to extend and exhibit my work more in the future.
-In terms of books, nothing beats a bit of delicious escapism.
-Although already a published author, I would like to attempt some fiction and try my hand at a novel.
-I also dabble in knitting and watercolours…it happens when your grandmother is a master knitter, and your mother a highly accomplished artist!
+Photography and reading are my other main passions in life, along with my garden.
+In photography, my subjects are varied but most often feature florals, macros, wildlife, sports and portraits.
+I am very much an enthusiastic amateur but am extending out into pet photography – as you’ll see from my work on the relevant page on this website.
+In terms of books, nothing beats a bit of delicious escapism, so my favourite authors include Marion Keyes, Penny Parkes, Sheila O’Flanagan, Jill Mansell, and of course Sophie Kinsella.
+Although already a published author, I would love to attempt writing some fiction and trying my hand at a novel.
+I also very occasionally dabble in knitting and watercolours – it happens when your grandmother is a master knitter, and your mother a highly accomplished artist!